Want the perfect workout program?Take Quiz

 First of all, there are no upper and lower abs, technically.
 The rectus abdominis (which are your "abs") is not divided into top and bottom halves, just left and right sides.
 Nevertheless, when discussing core workouts, there are exercises that better target the top portion of the rectus abdominis, or in other words, your "upper abs".

 We can't say how many packs are the upper part and how many are the lower, as not everyone has the same number of abs.
-You can have 2-10 individual abs that make up your rectus abdominis.
+In fact, you could have 4-pack abs vs. 6 pack vs. 8 pack, with abdominals ranging from 2-10 individual abs that make up your rectus abdominis.
 Of course, 6 is the most common, which is why everyone calls their abs a "sick pack".

 Related: Abs (2, 4, 6, 8, 10) Explained